 - The FAFSA is required to apply for need-based, federal, state, and University aid at UMF as well as for subsidized and unsubsidized Federal Stafford Loans.

-Big changes have come to the FAFSA.
-The FAFSA is now be available earlier and it will be easier to complete.
+Note: Big changes have come to the FAFSA this year.
+It is now available earlier and it will be easier to complete.

 - Priority for financial aid packaging at UMF will be given to those whose completed FAFSA is received at the federal processor by March 1, 2017 (for those planning to attend UMF in the 2017–2018 academic year).